arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 * **Isolation and security:** In containers, applications and resources are isolated.
 This means that if an application has to be deleted, it will be sufficient to remove its container and the operation will delete everything that concerns it, such as temporary or configuration files.
 At the same time, since containers are isolated, each of them "sees" only their own processes, while the others will remain unknown.
 Security first!

 * **Granularity:** It is possible to containerize an entire application and a single component.
-This way, resources can be reduced into micro-services, guaranteeing greater control and improved performance.
+This way, resources can be reduced into microservices, guaranteeing greater control and improved performance.

 At this point, it is worth mentioning that Portenta X8 containers are based on [Docker](https://www.docker.com/).
 Docker is an open-source software platform developed by the company with the same name, which allows you to create, test, and distribute containerized applications.
 The goal of Docker is, therefore, to facilitate the creation and management of containers in order to distribute the resources required for an application in any environment, always keeping the executed code under control.
 Docker containers can run everywhere, in on-premises data centers or in public and private Clouds.
 Thanks to the virtualization at the operating system level, which is typical of this technology, Docker allows you to natively create containers in Linux environments.

 It is sufficient to focus on the differences between Docker containers and the more generic Linux containers to understand the purpose of a platform like Docker.
 Docker mainly serves to simplify the construction and management of containers compared to the standard approach.
 Although it is based on the same technology, i.e. the **LXC (Linux Container)**, Docker guarantees a much more advanced experience than the standard implementation.
-LXC allows light virtualization, independent from the underlying hardware, but it is bulky and difficult to implement.
+LXC allows light virtualization, independent of the underlying hardware, but it is bulky and difficult to implement.
 In other words, basic LXC presents critical issues in terms of user experience.

 Docker specifically simplifies the interface between the container and the end user through a series of automated procedures that guide the user step-by-step during container development, with correct versioning of all the generated images.
 Docker also simplifies the management of the applications to be run on the different containers, to make the overall orchestration more practical and faster, especially when dealing with applications made of many components.

-Therefore, the reasons for using Docker are closely connected to the containers' usefulness, which are now indispensable tools for developing software based on a microservices architecture.
+Therefore, the reasons for using Docker are closely connected to the containers' usefulness, which are now indispensable tools for developing software based on a microservice architecture.
 In particular, this applies to the DevOps methodologies used for the development of native Cloud applications, which provide for continuous integration / continuous deployment cycles to guarantee the end user always and only the most up-to-date version.

 The technology behind containers, and therefore of Docker itself, can be extremely summarized in three key terms: